chenxwh/OneDiffusion/README.md

 ### 5. Subject-driven generation

-We finetuned the model on [[Subject-200K]](https://huggingface.co/datasets/Yuanshi/Subjects200K) dataset.
+**Update**: We finetuned the model on [[Subject-200K]](https://huggingface.co/datasets/Yuanshi/Subjects200K) dataset (along with all other tasks) for additional 40k steps.
+The model is now capable of  subject-driven generation.

 <p align="center">
   <img src="assets/subject_driven.jpg" alt="Subject driven generation" width="800">